celestiaorg/docs/developers/blobstream.md

 target EVM chain using zk-proofs which allows inheriting all the security guarantees of Celestia.

-## Blobstream X
+## What is Blobstream X?

-Blobstream X is a ZK light client that bridges Celestia’s modular DA layer to Ethereum to allow high-throughput rollups to use Celestia’s DA while settling on Ethereum.
+Blobstream X is an implementation of Blobstream with a ZK light client that bridges Celestia’s modular DA layer to Ethereum to allow high-throughput rollups to use Celestia’s DA while settling on Ethereum.